truecms/design-system-components/README.md

 ## Repository layout

 - `packages/` – component packages, each with its own README and CHANGELOG.
-- `scripts/` – build helpers for Sass/PostCSS and accessibility automation.
+- `scripts/` – build helpers for Sass/PostCSS, accessibility automation, and migration tooling.
 - `.github/workflows/` – Install Check, Cloudflare Pages, and npm Release pipelines.
-- `specs/001-modernise-library-run/` – design artefacts driving the Node 22 initiative (plan, research, tasks, and checklists).
+- `specs/001-already-began-task/` – design artefacts driving the Node 22 initiative (plan, research, tasks, and checklists).
+- `docs/` – platform-specific guides such as Drupal integration, publishing, and migration from the legacy namespace.

-For additional implementation context, see [`docs/wiki/node-22-modernisation.md`](./docs/wiki/node-22-modernisation.md) and the research log in `specs/001-modernise-library-run/research.md`.
+For additional implementation context, see [`docs/wiki/node-22-modernisation.md`](./docs/wiki/node-22-modernisation.md) and the research log in `specs/001-already-began-task/research.md`.